PurdueCS190-FALL2014/lab7/README.md

 ### Participating in open source

 Open source projects are a great way to get experience in the computer science community.
-Not only are the free and fun to work on, but contributions to open source are serious resume items that companies will love to see.
+Not only are they free and fun to work on, but contributions to open source are serious resume items that companies will love to see.
 Github is one of the biggest open source hosting platforms out there.